Gethe/wow-ui-source/README.markdown

       * Absolution (new passive) enables priests to use Dispel Magic on up to 2 harmful effects on friendly targets.

+      * Atonement now works with Holy Fire in addition to Smite.

       * Power Word: Barrier's cooldown has been increased to 3 minutes, up from 2, and its effect has been reduced to 25%, down from 30%.